luminolx/ScaleNet/README.md

 - run: `bash search.sh`

 ## Warning
-- dataloader and dataset may need to be modified for adapting your evironment.
+- dataloader and dataset may need to be modified for adapting your environment.

 ## Citation
 If you find this paper useful in your research, please consider citing: